raiden-dev/grunt-excision/README.md

 Array of Strings | `['0x3e28', '0x3e86']` | Match by hexademical offset from start of the file Array of Numbers | `[396, 400]` | Match by line numbers RegExp | `/function slice\([\s\S]*?return[\s\S]*?\}/` | Match by regular expression
+String | `@functionName` | Match by AST name

 Everything else is nothing more than a syntax sugar.
 You can construct as much insane as you want: objects inside arrays that contains arrays of objects that contains ranges, etc.

 ### Usage Examples

-Below is the two semi-reallife examples.
+Below is several semi-reallife examples.

-First one is the task for building `utils` amd module which includes jquery's `trim` and lodash's `defer` functions.
+First one is the task for building `utils` AMD module which includes jquery's `trim` and lodash's `defer` functions.
 Task includes almost every excision's feature just in demonstration purposes, please use it responsibly.

 ```js
 excision: {